The Benefits of Cooking with Your Children at Publix

 However, don’t worry!
 The community has answered our prayers and there is a boom of programs that allow us non-cooking parents to enjoy the great memories with our kids.
 Through creative, innovative and inviting programs, we parents are able to enjoy cooking with our kids.
 Our kid’s natural curiosity provides parents with the perfect opportunity to capitalize on a great learning experience–the art and science of cooking, right at our neighborhood Publix Grocery Store.
 They have now created The Apron Cooking Schools at the Winter Park Publix and Dr. Phillips Publix, in which children and adults can enjoy and learn the art of cooking.

-Improve your child’s mathematical abilities: Learning about taking measurements from a recipe requires knowing addition, learning about the concepts of fractions and improving techniques in multiplication.
-During the fun of cooking, kids do not even recognize they are learning the principles of math.
+Improve your child’s mathematical abilities: Learning about taking measurements from a recipe requires knowing addition, fractions, and improving techniques in multiplication.
+During the fun of cooking, kids do not even recognize they are learning critical math principles.

 Improve your child’s reading comprehension: Being able to follow step-by-step directions in order to complete the task correctly is vital.
 Understanding the measurements of the ingredients and adding them in order, are all important components to yielding the finished food product.
 Helping your child to improve his or her reading comprehension skills will be beneficial throughout life.